Get a Library Card

 To use a library card from another Maryland public library system, register it at any branch Service Desk or Mobile Library Services bookmobile stop.
 A current photo ID is required.

-Once registered, you may borrow library materials or use subscription research databases.
-Access to titles in our OverDrive and RBDigital collections will not be available.
+Once registered, you may borrow library materials, access the digital collections or use subscription research databases.

 A new library card may be issued if your current card's identification number is not compatible with our circulation system.
 Online registration of another public library's card is not available.